This guide explains everything you need to know about women’s health in the UK, and how to access it via the public and private healthcare systems.

 If you take out health insurance in the UK, this can pay for private medical treatment if you are ill or injured after you take out the policy.
 Health insurance can also cover a range of treatments that are not available for free on the NHS.

-Before you move to the UK and take out a healthcare plan, consider what medical care and treatments you will need your insurance to cover.
+Before you move to the UK and take out a healthcare plan, consider what medical care and treatments you need your insurance to cover.
 For example, if you plan on having children you might want it to include obstetrics and gynecology.

-It is important to note that covering serious illnesses like cancer or treatment for pre-existing conditions like asthma could make your private medical insurance more expensive.
+Covering serious illnesses like cancer or treatment for pre-existing conditions like asthma could make your private medical insurance more expensive.
 But it could be worth it if you need private healthcare for these conditions.

 What the NHS covers